 Income Statement Comparison

-The following table presents a comparative analysis of the most recent income statements for Uranium Energy Corp.
+The following table presents a comparison of the income statements for Uranium Energy Corp.
 (UEC) and enCore Energy Corp.
-(EU), helping investors understand their financial performance.
+(EU), highlighting key financial metrics for the most recent fiscal year.

 |---|---|---|